razvan-panda/haskell-study-dublin/README.md

 ### Expectations

 Participants in the study group will be expected to model and reinforce a culture of accountability.
 This entails everyone abiding by the norms of a supportive and rigorous classroom environment.
-Each week, you should complete the following tasks:
+Each week, you should attempt to complete the following tasks:

 - Do all the reading.
 - Type in all the code.